Counting Data Content Changes

 INT

-number of E-Maj rollbacks executed on the time slice
+Number of E-Maj rollbacks executed on the time slice

-In the first function variant, the observation is framed by two start date-time and end date-time parameters of type TIMESTAMPTZ.
+In the first function variant, the observation is framed by two start and end date-time parameters of type TIMESTAMPTZ.
 The first returned interval surrounds the start date-time.
 The last returned interval surrounds the end date-time.